is carrot a fruit or vegetable

 First, let’s understand…

-What’s the Difference Between a Fruit and a Vegetable
+Difference Between a Fruit and a Vegetable:

 Usually, in the culinary sense, we use taste to distinguish between a fruit and a vegetable.
 So things that are generally sweet and you can eat without cooking in termed fruits and whatever doesn’t fall into that category is called a vegetable.